ripple/ripplecharts-frontend/src/embed/README.md

 ```
   id        : id of element that will contain the live ticker. if not specified, appended to body
   apiURL    : custom url for the API backend, defaults to ripplecharts.com API
+  closeable : optional, if set to true will allow the user to close the live ticker
+  info      : optional, if set to true will allow the user to click the info button
 ```
 ####Chart options:
 ```